 9. Charissa Thompson

-Name | Charissa Thompson |
+Full Name | Charissa Jean Thompson |

-Date of birth | May 4, 1982 |
+Date of Birth | May 4, 1982 |

-Place of birth | Seattle, Washington, US |
+Birthplace | Seattle, Washington, U.S. |

 Beautiful blonde Charissa Thompson is an American television host and sports broadcaster of Fox Sports.
 Previously, Thompson worked for Fox Sports and Versus, GSN, and the Big Ten Network.
 She was a co-host of SportsNation with Marcellus Wiley until leaving ESPN for Fox Sports in June 2013.
 She became the host of Fox Sports Live on the new Fox Sports 1 network when it came out on August 17, 2013.